-Programme 2 Returning the NLC to its core mandate of regulatory compliance and reinstating its credibility Purpose To ensure that the trust and integrity of the lotteries and sports pools landscape is maintained through exercising our regulatory oversight for credible and sustainable lotteries and sports pools.
+Programme 2 Returning the NLC to its core mandate of regulatory compliance and reinstating its credibility - To ensure that the trust and integrity of the lotteries and sports pools landscape is maintained through exercising our regulatory oversight for credible and sustainable lotteries and sports pools.

-Strategic Outcome Outputs Output Indicators Annual Target S Theme Audited / Actu al Performano Estimated Performance MTEF Period 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 Strengthened regulatory monitoring sustainable sports pools , conditions with Licence conditions monitored Lottery & Sports of the National Lottery & Sports Pools Monitoring monitoring of the National Lottery and Sports Pools Manage transition from the Third to the Fourth National Lottery and Sports Pools Operator monitoring of the National Lottery and Sports Pools Collaboration partnerships with diverse stakeholders, sustainability of the National Lottery and Sports Pools sustainability 7.
-National and Provincial Gambling Boards engaged to enhance collaboration on regulatory matters and two Provincial Gambling Boards to enhance to enhance collaboration on on regulatory matters Strengthened regulatory monitoring sustainable national lottery and sports pools 8.
-The Fourth National Lottery and Sports Pools Licensing Process managed Fourth National Lottery and Sports Pools Licensing Compliance monitoring of the National Lottery and Sports Pools Licence conditions Compliance monitoring of the National Lottery and Sports Pools Licence conditions
+Strategic Outcome Outputs Output Indicators Annual Target ts Theme Audited / Actual Performance Performance MTEF Period 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 Strengthened regulatory monitoring , , A fair and safe national lottery and sports pools National Lottery and Sports Pools Compliance with Licence conditions monitored Compliance with Licence conditions monitored of the National Lottery & Sports Pools Monitoring Lottery & Sports National Lottery and Sports Pools National Lottery and Sports Pools Compliance monitoring of the National Lottery and Sports Pools Licence conditions Collaboration ethical and developmental state. sustainability of the National Lottery and 8.
+National and Provincial Gambling Boards engaged to enhance collaboration on regulatory matters and two Provincial Gambling Boards to enhance collaboration on Provincial Gambling Boards on regulatory matters Strengthened regulatory monitoring ethical and A fair and safe national lottery and sports pools 9.
+The Fourth National Lottery and Sports Pools Licensing Process managed Manage the Fourth National Lottery and Sports Pools Licensing Process and Sports Pools Licence Compliance monitoring of the National Lottery and Sports Pools Licence conditions